66th Military Intelligence Brigade (United States)

 The 66th MIB includes the 2nd Military Intelligence Battalion.
 Soldiers of the 66th MIB can be individually attached to other U.S. Army units in the course of their duties.
 Members are also on duty at U.S. Air Force installations, such as RAF Mildenhall.
 One brigade soldier was killed in action near a Forward Operating Base in Afghanistan in 2010.
 Unit members analyze sources in, among other languages, Russian and Persian.

+The 24th Military Intelligence (MI) Battalion (BN) is the largest unit within 66th MIB.
+The 24th Military Intelligence Battalion conducts intelligence, surveillance, and reconnaissance (ISR) synchronization; and all-source intelligence analysis, production, and dissemination in support of national, joint, and USAREUR requirements.
+Headquartered in Wiesbaden, Germany, the 24th MI BN supports allies across the European Theater with intelligence requirements.

 Soldiers in the brigade ideally hold qualifications in military intelligence and counter-intelligence, depending on their specific roles.
 Some also hold military (NWC, NDU, AFSC etc.) and/or civilian academic degrees.
 Entrance and intermediate training of military intelligence personnel is provided by the United States Army Intelligence Center at Fort Huachuca, Arizona.

-Organization
+Organization 2023

-The current composition of the brigade;